turbomaze/deep-piano/README.md

 ## Dependencies
 This project depends on a fork of `python-musical`, the original of which can be installed from https://code.google.com/archive/p/python-musical/.
 The fork that this project uses is located at `https://github.com/turbomaze/python-musical`.

+To compute the FFT of the input audio files, this project uses `matplotlib.mlab`.

 ## License
 License: LGPL